 “Sugarcane growing and processing is such a big part of Maui’s history,” she says, so much so, “it’s important for us to have guests at The Mill House get to see that story in as much of its entirety as possible.
 For us it’s about connecting the dots between the farmland that was grown for sugarcane, to the ways it was transported to the processing plants, to the large machinery that operated within those plants, down to the small tools used each day by the many workers whose lives were supported by this industry—and then now, to reflect upon what we learned.”

 Those guests get a taste through all of their senses, from the vistas of the plantation’s pristine, bountiful land to artisan cocktails made with organic, cold-pressed sugar cane.
-Dishes, such as the taro leaf risotto with bone marrow and pickled shallot, are prompted by what’s in harvest and steeped in Hawaiian history.
-Other dishes, such as Chicken Bao Buns with kimchi and Korean-spiced aioli, pay tribute to the international plantation laborers who arrived on Maui in the 19th century.
+Dishes are prompted by what’s in harvest and steeped in Hawaiian history, and many dishes pay tribute to the international plantation laborers who arrived on Maui in the 19th century.
 Black industrial-folder menus were inspired by manuals found on the work floor areas of the Pu’unene Sugar Mill; a whole section of the menu is dedicated to the story of sugar.
 French-pressed coffee is prepared from beans roasted on the property.
 Native Hawaiian plants bloom in vivid, gorgeous color throughout the orchard, and pottery for dishes are made on the plantation property.
 Meanwhile, guests can look up from their tapas and wine to take in the beauty and wonder of old Hawaii while greeting “modern Maui” at the same time.
 “Beyond the immediate experience a guest has here, we strive to be part of a global conversation, discussing the relationship between a farm and a chef,” says Maui Tropical Plantation’s General Manager Francesco Greco.
 “We have a strong desire to promote diversified agriculture and be an active part of a sustainable future for Maui.”